howardjohn/gateway-api-bench/README.md

 <sup>3</sup>: Envoy Gateway recently released a [Namespace Mode](https://gateway.envoyproxy.io/docs/tasks/operations/gateway-namespace-mode/) that can deploy the resources in the correct namespace, which may fix this issue.
 This feature was not evaluated as it was released after the comparison was done, is off-by-default, and is "alpha".
 A followup comparison will evaluate this mode.

+<sup>4</sup>: The Cilium community [does not agree](https://github.com/cilium/cilium/issues/39974#issuecomment-3555661850) with the assessment that a shared data plane is a risk.
+I encourage you to draw your own conclusions (ideally, based on your own testing!).

 # Tests